Dzon14/Obsidian/Obsidian/Reglerteknik/Stabilitet.md

 1. If all eigenvalues of the A matrix have negative real parts, the system is asymptotically stable.
 2. If any eigenvalue of the A matrix has positive real part, the system is unstable.
-3. If all eigenvalues of the A matrix have negative or zero real parts, the system is stable.
+3. If all eigenvalues of the A matrix have negative or [[Zeros|zero]] real parts, the system is stable.

 #regler